A Minute With: Irrfan, formerly Irrfan Khan

 Q: You’ve dropped ‘Khan’ from your name, preferring to be called only Irrfan.
 Why is that?

 A: ”This isn’t recent, I did it 10 years ago.
-People are realizing it now.
-It seems to me that caste, creed and color are all tools to misuse ... people are trapped in these brackets and then misused by people who have the reins.
+People are realising it now.
+It seems to me that caste, creed and colour are all tools to misuse ... people are trapped in these brackets and then misused by people who have the reins.